The ideal place to work: a seafarer’s story

 A fair company that rewards hard work

-Giorgos was successful at interview.
-Thenamaris took him on and promoted him to Second Officer.
+Giorgos was successful at interview and Thenamaris took him on as Second Officer, before finally promoting him to Captain.

 “There are certain things which impressed me at the start about Thenamaris, and which I still appreciate,” says Giorgos.
 “There’s great collaboration between officers on board and shore personnel.
 The company is very fair in the way it treats its people, recognizes ambition and rewards hard work.”